ngokhoa1202/cs-note/site-reability-engineering/cloud-computing/cloud-provider/iaas/Linode Compute Instance.md

 - High Memory Plans are optimized for memory intensive use cases such as in-memory databases and caching, and big data processing.
 - GPU Plans, based on NVIDIA RTX 6000 hardware, are suited for complex parallel processing needs, AI, ML, big data analysis, and graphics/video processing.
 # Benefits
-Key benefits of using Linode Compute Instances are:

 - It is an easy-to-use IaaS solution.
 	- It is flexible and scalable.
 	- It provides a rich variety of Linux distributions as guest OSes.